jarusll/the-logs/index.md

 I haven't been able to get alot of time on my desk.
 I really need a portable solution.
 Once I setup the vps I should be good to go with a ssh client.

+I am looking into how to read man pages efficiently.

 # 2022-04-13

 ### Plan for today